MoviePass? More like MessyPass.

-The unlimited plan felt a little too good to be true (and after eight glorious months, it turns out that it was).
-But it was also kind of ridiculous, because who's going to the movies every single day?
+The unlimited plan always felt a little too good to be true, but it was also overkill: Who's going to the movies every single day?
 Even if you're willing to sit through the dregs, there just aren't that many films to see.
 (And as of April, MoviePass.)

 What's the catch?

-I also don't like that you still can't buy your tickets the day before, and unless the theater offers e-ticketing, you can't buy a ticket via the app: You have to actually go to the theater and hope the showing you want isn't sold out.
-(Find out more about all this in CNET's overview of.)
+I also don't like that you still can't buy your tickets in advance (meaning the day before or earlier), and unless the theater offers e-ticketing, you can't reserve a ticket at home.
+You have to actually go to the theater and hope the showing you want isn't sold out.